supranational/circom-witnesscalc/README.md

 Run `./build-circuit --help` to see the available options.

+To build on Ubuntu you need to install `clang-19` and `protobuf-compiler` packages.

 ## Calculate witness from circuit graph created on previous step

 To generate a witness file from a circuit graph and inputs, run the following command.